Bosnia and Herzegovina

 Republic of Srpska

-Congress tourism in Bosnia and Herzegovina is acknowledged as the very important mosaic part of various touristic offers which are increasing on daily basis.
+Thanks to this, congress tourism has become very important mosaic part of various touristic offers which are increasing on daily basis.

 Congress destinations in Bosnia and Herzegovina that can be a great choice for conferences and other events, are certainly the city of Sarajevo and Jahorina mountain resort.